How do laser printers work? What is the laser printing process all about?

 Step 7: Fusing

-The final step is fusing.
-Heat and pressure are applied to the toner by the fusing rollers.
+The final phase is fusing.
+Heat and pressure are applied to the toner by the fuser unit.
 The toner generates a permanent bond as it is pressed and melted into the paper.
-Teflon covers the fusing rollers as a light silicon oil is applied in order to remove any possibility of the paper sticking to them.
+Teflon covers the fuser unit as a light silicon oil is applied in order to remove any possibility of the sheet of paper sticking to them.

 Catch A Toner Buzz

-As you can see, laser printing is a highly complex process with a lot of moving parts.
-Laser printing steps we discussed above are sophisticated.
+As you can see, laser printing is a highly complex process with a lot of moving parts inside the printer.
+The way a laser printer works is sophisticated.
 This is why there are so many risks involved with using compatible or remanufactured laser printing products, especially knock-off toners.

-Brand name, genuine, Original Equipment Manufacturer (OEM) laser toners carry far less risks than compatible and remanufactured laser toners.
-Plus non-OEM toners deliver inferior image quality and lower page yields than name brands.
+Brand name, genuine, Original Equipment Manufacturer (OEM) laser toner cartridges carry fewer risks than compatible and remanufactured toner cartridges.
+Plus non-OEM toner cartridges deliver inferior print quality and lower page yields than name brands.

-Stick with OEM ink and toner for your printer!
+The same goes for ink!
+Stick with OEM ink and toner for all your imaging machines!